LicensePlates.cc

 Passenger

-2010+ current format low: A27-AAA 2011-04-15 Jim Moini, Prior format high: ZZZ-86Z 2011-08-01 Brad Harding
+After reaching ZZZ-99Z in 2010, the numbering format changed to A10-AAA, low: A27-AAA 2011-04-15 Jim Moini, Prior format high: ZZZ-86Z 2011-08-01 Brad Harding

-New Jersey passenger license plates since 1992 have used 3M reflective sheeting except for a brief period from 2002-04 when Avery sheeting was used.
+Plates since 1992 have used 3M reflective sheeting except for a brief period from 2002-04 when Avery sheeting was used.

 2004+ current 3M low PXS-prefix, more pronounced bottom border, standard middle 3M holograms.

-Avery high PXL, Avery low LHM-76M
+Avery low LHM-76M through high PXL.

 Original 3M high LGL-83P (state name in slightly larger font since LGX series)